ilberpy/RTXNTC/README.md

 Decompressing texels with NTC requires reading the latent data corresponding to a given texture coordinate and then performing an *inference* operation by running it through a small Multi-Layer Perceptron (MLP) network whose weights are determined during compression and stored as part of the compressed bundle.
 While this operation is modest relative to the massive networks employed by many other deep learning applications it still carries a significant computational cost relative to the average pixel shader commonly seen in 3D rendering applications.
 Fortunately, NTC is able to benefit from new [Cooporative Vector](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_NV_cooperative_vector.html) extensions for Vulkan and Direct3D 12 which allow pixel shaders to leverage the same hardware acceleration used in large network inference.
 On Ada- and Blackwell-class GPUs this provides a 2-4x improvement in inference throughput over competing optimal implementations that do not utilize these new extensions.

-In order to provide robust backwards compatibility, fallback implementations of the inference code using the `dp4a` instructions have also been provided.
+In order to provide robust backwards compatibility, fallback implementations of the inference code using the `DP4a` instructions or regular integer math have also been provided.
 This will allow for the decompression code to be executed reliably on any platform that supports at least Direct3D 12 Shader Model 6; however, there will be substantial performance improvements on newer GPUs.
 See [System Requirements](#system-requirements) for more details.

-> ### WARNING: Pre-Release Feature Dependency
+> ### WARNING: Pre-Release Feature Dependency for Direct3D 12
-> NTC texture decompression for graphics applications, both on-load and on-sample, uses an experimental implementation of Cooperative Vectors on DX12.
-This implementation relies on an [NVIDIA customized version of the DirectX Shader Compiler](https://github.com/NVIDIA-RTX/DirectXShaderCompiler/tree/CooperativeVector) (DXC) that produces code with new DXIL instructions.
-Shaders using these instructions cannot be signed, and Windows must be in the Developer Mode for them to work.
+> NTC texture decompression for DX12 applications, both on-load and on-sample, relies on a preview version of the [Microsoft DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/directx12agility/), specifically, `1.717.x-preview`.
+In order for the [Cooperative Vector](https://devblogs.microsoft.com/directx/cooperative-vector/) extensions to work, the application must enable the `D3D12ExperimentalShaderModels` and `D3D12CooperativeVectorExperiment` features, which require that Windows is configured to  be in the Developer Mode.
 >
-> The experimental implementation will be replaced by the official Microsoft API later in 2025, and NVIDIA driver support for the current version will be removed shortly after that.
+> A pre-release NVIDIA GPU driver version 590.26 or later is required for Shader Model 6.9 functionality.
+>
 > All non-CoopVec versions of DX12 decompression, as well as all Vulkan versions including CoopVec, are OK to use for shipping.
 >
 > **The DX12 Cooperative Vector support is for testing purposes only.
 DO NOT SHIP ANY PRODUCTS USING IT.**